ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/aarch64-unknown-nto-qnx710.rst

 <https://www.qnx.com/download/group.html?programid=29178>`_.

 Ferrocene documents how our internal QNX toolchains are installed and configured in :doc:`internal procedures (QNX) <internal-procedures:partners/qnx>`.
-Your organizational needs may differ.
+Your organizational and licensing needs may differ.

 Archives to install
 -------------------